scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Self
 - **Duration:** instant

 As a reaction you quickly pull up magical defenses, protecting you and all creatures adjacent to yourself.
 You and all effected creatures can add 2 superior dice against the incoming spell.
-If the spell does not require a save (such as _Arcane Blasts_), roll the 2 superior dice vs the casters spellcasting roll.
+If the spell does not require a save, roll the 2 superior dice vs the casters spellcasting roll.
 On a success the spell has no effect.

 Increase the range of protection by 1 for every level above the first.